wheresronald0/Crescent_City_Donuts/README.md

 ## This project is / should be used for

+This web application was created to practice Redux in React

 This is a Point-of-Sale (POS) system with basic Customer Relationship Management (CRM) capabilities.
 The application is geared for a small proprietor of donuts/confections.
 It helps track order fulfillment, through to payment, and customer information tracking

 ## User Stories